mconlon17/vivo-pump/uf_examples/publications/README.md

 1. Journals are matched by ISSN
 1. People are matched using a disambiguation handler.
 UF people are matched by name.
 Non-UF people are always added as stubs
-1. Publications are matched by PMID, DOI or title.
+1. Publications are matched by PMID, DOI or title

 ## Filters

 1. bib2csv_filter.py -- read a bibtex file and output a CSV.
-No edits to the bibtex.
+No edits to the bibtex
 1. publish_columns_filter.py -- results in the columns needed for the publisher update
 1. unique_name_filter.py -- remove duplicate publisher names
 1. match_publishers.py -- matches publishers in source to publishers in VIVO.
 Matches are discarded.
 Only